open-policy-agent/gatekeeper-library/website/docs/validation/seccompv2.md

 # Seccomp V2

 ## Description
 Controls the seccomp profile used by containers.
 Corresponds to the `securityContext.seccompProfile` field.
+Security contexts from the annotation is not considered as Kubernetes no longer reads security contexts from the annotation.

 ## Template
 ```yaml